miguelalarcos/learn_programming_with_Python/chapter2.rst

 Object Oriented Programming
 ---------------------------

 Think in the implementation of a function that calculates the area of a rectangle.
 You can't name it *area* because you have used this name for the right triangle area.
 You may call it *rectangle_area* and rename the other as *right_triangle_area*.
 And, what about the area of a circle?
 At the end you've got lots of functions something like *..._area*.
-It's a mess, and the solution is the *encapsulation* of the Object Oriented Programming.
+It's a mess, and the solution is Object Oriented Programming.

 This a simple code of OOP::